ChenyunWu/PhraseCutDataset/README.md

 ### Option 1: Save predictions to file, and evaluate them afterwards
 - **Save predictions to a numpy file.**
-It should be a 'dict' of task_id --> binary predicted mask (compressed).
+It should be a 'dict' of task_id --> binary predicted mask (compressed by `np.packbits(...)`).
 We provide examples of naive predictors in [utils/predictor_examples.py](utils/predictor_examples.py).
 - **Evaluate.**
 Run `python evaluate.py --pred_name=your_method_name --pred_path=path/to/your/predictions.npy`.
 The optional 'pred_name' is only used to log results to summary files for the convenience of comparing different methods.

-### Option 2: Evaluate after each task is predicted
+### Option 2: Evaluate after predicting on each image
 Saving all the prediction results to a file can take up a lot of space and time.
-We provide the ['Evaluator'](utils/evaluator.py) class to update the evaluation after each task is predicted, so that predictions on previous tasks do not need to be saved.
+We provide the ['Evaluator'](utils/evaluator.py) class to update the evaluation after predicting on each image, so that predictions on previous tasks do not need to be saved.

-First initialize an evaluator, then enumerate over the tasks and call 'evaluator.eval_single_img\(...\)' after predicting on each referring phrase, finally call 'evaluator.analyze_stats\(...\)' to get the final evaluation results.
+First initialize an evaluator, then enumerate over images and call `evaluator.eval_single_img(...)` after predicting on all referring phrases of each image, finally call `evaluator.analyze_stats(...)` to get the final evaluation results.
 See the 'evaluate_from_pred_dict' function in [evaluate.py](evaluate.py) as an example.